-The Elephant Project partners impoverished women in India with seniors in the US by shipping partially completed toy elephants stitched by the women in India to Global Helps here in the Pacific Northwest for finishing.
+The Elephant Project partners impoverished women in India with sewing groups in the US by shipping partially completed toy elephants stitched by the women in India to Global Helps here in the Pacific Northwest for finishing.
 Sewing clubs and seniors in assisted care living situations volunteered to stuff the toys and sew the finishing touches.
 The elephants are then combined with a souvenir plaque commemorating the creator in India and the finisher in the US.
 These are sold as artisan projects which help fund further projects among the rural poor of India.

 For information on how to purchase one of these Elephants and Plaques, contact Global Helps Network at GHN@GlobalHelpsNetwork.org with your request or go to: